relay-zz/relay/README.md

     <script>relay.start();</script>

-Concepts
+Benefits
 --------

-#### Little windows
+Relay allows you to write application modules without needing to worry about how they link together.
+This is particularly useful when writing single-page web application.
+You can swap modules in and out or nest modules within one another simply by manipulating the HTML at any time even when the application is already running.

+One of the pains in writing complex applications is the need to add callback functions (event listeners) in all child objects and removing the callbacks when the child object is removed.
+Relay eliminates the need for these callback functions by allowing child objects to dispatch events to it's parent and ancestor objects systematically following the path of the HTML tree.

+This reduces a lot of the clean up code that typically needs to be written when making single-page web applications.

+#### Imagine modules as iframes

-Think of each module as being a separate browser window.
-Each "window" has it's own set of global variables and functions which can be invoked from anywhere within the window.
-The global variables are not exposed to the outside world, thereby creating a nice self-contained cocoon.
+Think of each module as being a separate browser window in an iframe.
+Each "window" has it's own set of global variables and global functions which can be invoked from anywhere within the window.
+The global variables are also not exposed to the outside world.

 The global functions can also be called inline by the HTML and calling them inline will not affect other functions outside of the window, in say, an iframe or a parent frame.

-These windows serve as nice self-contained modules that allow functions to be freely shared within itself, yet separated from the world outside.

 Think of the parallels in the follow examples:

 `<INS cite="js:.....">` maps to `window.onload = function() {}`

-`relay("openLightbox", "/", this)` maps to `window.open("/", "_blank")`
+`relay("openLightbox", "://yahoo.com", this)` maps to `window.open("://yahoo.com", "_blank")`

 `<div onclick="relay('setCount', 1, this);">` maps to `<div onclick="count=1;">`

-#### Inline event handlers
+#### Imagine modules with inline event handlers

-If you yearn for the good old days of inline event handlers, but don't want to pollute the global object or need the handler to be specific to a particular instance, then `relay` can help you.
+If you yearn for the good old days of inline event handlers, but don't want to pollute the global object or want the handler to be specific to a particular instance of multiple objects, then `relay` can help you.

     <INS cite="js:ui.Button">
       <input type="checkbox" onclick="relay('checkMe', 1, this);">